Home/Vegetables/Leek

 Health Benefits

-Leeks are high in antioxidants, which help combat oxidative stress and may reduce the risk of chronic diseases.
+Leeks are high in antioxidants, particularly flavonoids, which help reduce inflammation and lower the risk of chronic diseases.

 They contain prebiotic fibers that support gut health by promoting the growth of beneficial bacteria.